ikram-data/digital-futures-capstone/README.md

 ---

-This repository containd my capstone project notebooks and and presentation.
+This repository contains my capstone project notebooks and presentation.

 The data can be found here:
 http://archive.ics.uci.edu/ml/datasets/Online+Retail+II